martinezdelariva/AFOAuth2Client/README.md

+# NOTE

+This fork has the following mayor changes:
+- `AFOAuth2Client` inherit from `NSObject`, and not from `AFHTTPClient`.
+- Use AFNetworking 2.

 # AFOAuth2Client

 AFOAuth2Client is an extension for [AFNetworking](http://github.com/AFNetworking/AFNetworking/) that greatly simplifies the process of authenticating against an [OAuth 2](http://oauth.net/2/) provider.